What is HL7 and what is its relation to FHIR®?

 Finally, there are specialized resources such as ResearchStudy, MedicalProductDefinition, ClinicalUseDefinition, and Questionnaire.
 These resources cater to specific and specialized areas within healthcare, serving unique purposes in research, product definition, clinical usage, and data collection.

-The resources are just normal text that needs to be presented using the following languages:
+The resources, consisting of clinical documents, need to be presented using the following languages:

 - XML